 Application Appeals.
 Texas Tech University graduate applicants have the right to appeal admissions decisions.
 The appeal must first be filed with the academic department responsible for the admissions decision; please contact the Graduate Program Coordinator for that department to find out in what format the appeal must be filed.
 The department will reconsider your application and inform you of their decision on your request for reconsideration.
 An unfavorable ruling at the department level may be appealed to the Graduate School in writing within thirty (30) days of the date on the correspondence that you received from the academic department’s decision on the initial appeal; email the Director of Graduate Admissions (email@example.com) for more information on how to file such an appeal.
 Applicants can only appeal once, and decisions resulting from an appeal are final.
 Application fees are non-refundable regardless of the result of an appeal.

 Students who have been granted admission to the Graduate School are expected to register for coursework whether or not they contemplate degree work.
 If students fail to register in the term for which admission is granted or if they have not maintained continuous enrollment once they have begun their graduate program, they will be required to reapply for admission.
 The details of registration are under the jurisdiction of the registrar’s office which furnishes each enrollee complete instructions for all steps in the procedure.
 Students should follow carefully such instructions and those found in this section of the catalog.
+All graduate students should register themselves.
 Graduate students are permitted to register at any time beginning with the first day of advance registration.
 Advance registration usually begins in April for the fall semester and in November for the spring and summer semesters.
 Online registration is available to all admitted students.
-Instructions for web registration and add-drop can be found on Raiderlink (www.raiderlink.ttu.edu).
+Instructions for web registration, add-drop, and withdrawal can be found on Raiderlink.

 Departmental Approval of Courses.
 Students should have a schedule of courses approved by an official representative of their major department at the time of registration.
 It is the student’s responsibility to see that the registrar’s printout corresponds exactly to the courses for which the student has registered.